-Famed stand-up comedian Sinbad is very much alive—but back in March 2007, some prankster decided to edit Sinbad’s Wikipedia page to claim he had died of a heart attack.
-Sinbad first learned of the inaccurate information in a telephone call he got from his daughter, and he expected it not to be that big of a deal—but over the next couple of days, hundreds of concerned people contacted him about his presumed death.
-He said the incident wasn’t “that strange”, though, and, given the large smattering of celebrities who have also been the victims of premature obituaries thanks to Wikipedia vandalism (everyone from Ted Kennedy to Miley Cyrus), he just might be right.[1]
+Famed stand‑up comedian Sinbad is very much alive—but back in March 2007, a prankster edited his Wikipedia page to claim he had died of a heart attack.
+Sinbad first learned of the inaccurate information via a phone call from his daughter and initially brushed it off.
+However, over the next few days hundreds of concerned fans reached out, assuming the worst.
+He later remarked the incident wasn’t “that strange,” noting that many celebrities—ranging from Ted Kennedy to Miley Cyrus—have suffered premature obituary hoaxes thanks to Wikipedia vandalism.

 9 Wrightbus